theLadEli/my-full-stack-journey/HTML/ReadMe.md

  - Relative File Paths

 ## Absolute File Paths
-An absolute file path is a path that starts from the very beggining (usually the `C:` drive) and then directs the user to the file location.
+An absolute file path is a path that starts from the very beginning (usually the `C:` drive) and then directs the user to the file location.

 It could look something like this:
 ```